-Pharmacokinetic and/or pharmacodynamic data from this study may be analyzed using modeling approaches and may also be pooled with data from other studies to investigate any association between avelumab and talazoparib exposure and biomarkers or significant safety/efficacy endpoints.
+Pharmacokinetic and pharmacodynamic data from this study may be analyzed using modeling approaches and may also be pooled with data from other studies to investigate any association between avelumab and/or talazoparib exposure and biomarkers or significant safety/efficacy endpoints.
+The results of these analyses, if performed, may be reported separately.